X

 4. How to make a matcha tea

-You start stirring at the bottom very slowly to disperse matcha powder and gradually raise the chasen (tea whisk) and shake your hand back and forth there.
-Once you made some foam, you take the chasen to the top of the foam and slowly stir it to make it finer.
-At last, carefully raise the chasen after you made a nice foam risen in the center.
+You start stirring at the bottom very slowly to disperse matcha powder, raise the Chasen (tea whisk), and shake your hand back and forth.
+Once you made some foam, you take the Chasen to the top of the foam and slowly stir it to make it finer.
+At last, carefully raise the Chasen after you made a nice foam risen in the center.

-Did you ever wonder why you have to make froth?
-Well, you don’t really have to.
+Have you ever wondered why you have to make froth?
+Well, you don’t have to.
 Making froth makes the matcha tastes milder, however, no foam makes you taste the original matcha that is totally up to your preference.

 Wagashi_closeup Photo Courtesy: Douglas Perkins on Wikipedia

-We recommend you eat some sweets before you enjoy your matcha since it can be very strong in your empty stomach.
-Having a piece of sweet makes your matcha even better due to the contrast they make on your palate.
-What kind of sweets makes your matcha experience even better?
+We recommend you eat some sweets before you enjoy your matcha since it can be extreme on your empty stomach.
+A piece of sweet makes your matcha even better due to the contrast it makes on your palate.
+What kind of sweets make your matcha experience even better?
 Wagashi is it!
-They are not too sweet and let you enjoy its texture and beautiful appearance reminds you of the season you are in.
+They are not too sweet and let you enjoy their texture and beautiful appearance, reminding you of the season you are in.
 They are a perfect match.

 Wagashi: Traditional Japanese Sweets of Four Seasons

-If you ever have prepared and joined some tea ceremony, you know that gives you meditative moments and clears your mind.
-As Japanese tea house architecture is made for that reason, detaching you from the outer world to relatively a small room that enables you to concentrate whatever happens in that room or on your mind.
-Once you are hooked preparing matcha yourself, there is no end for you to learn about and enjoy practicing.
-As of 2019, an increasing number of people begin to make matcha themselves that makes their daily life a nice rhythm.
+If you have ever prepared to join a tea ceremony, you know that it gives you meditative moments and clears your mind.
+Japanese tea house architecture is made for that reason, detaching you from the outer world to a relatively small room that enables you to concentrate on whatever happens in that room or your mind.
+Once you are hooked on preparing matcha yourself, there is no end for you to learn about and enjoy practicing.
+As of 2019, an increasing number of people have begun to make matcha themselves, which gives their daily life a nice rhythm.

 Chado: History of Japanese Tea Rituals with Zen Spirit